Eohupehsuchus: Discovery and history

-WGSC V26003 was discovered in Yangping, a town in Yuan’an County in Hubei Province, Central China, and excavated by Chinese paleontologists Xiao-hong Chen and Long Cheng in 2011.
+WGSC V26003 was discovered in Yangping, a town in Yuan'an County in Hubei Province, Central China, and excavated by Chinese paleontologists Xiao-hong Chen and Long Cheng in 2011.
 Despite being exposed at the surface when discovered, the specimen is largely articulated and moderately complete, preserving much of the head, trunk, left pectoral girdle, and left forelimb, and parts of the left hindlimb and the anterior part of the tail.
 However, several of the preserved elements have been extensively damaged by erosion, including the left pelvic girdle, and other elements were completely destroyed by erosion before discovery, including the tips of the jaws.

 The genus was named and formally diagnosed in a 2014 paper published in the open access journal PLOS One by paleontologists Xiao-hong Chen, Ryosuke Motani, Long Cheng, Da-yong Jiang, and Olivier Rieppel.
-It was the fourth hupehsuchian to be formally named, following Parahupehsuchus earlier in 2014, Hupehsuchus in 1972, and Nanchangosaurus in 1959, and the sixth hupehsuchian to be given a full formal description (Eretmorhipus was first described in 1991, but not named until 2015 after the discovery of better holotype material; a sixth taxon with polydactyly similar to that found in the earliest tetrapods was partially described in 2003, but has yet to be fully described or named).
+It was the fourth hupehsuchian to be formally named, following Parahupehsuchus earlier in 2014, Hupehsuchus in 1972, and Nanchangosaurus in 1959, and the sixth hupehsuchian to be given a full formal description (Eretmorhipis was first described in 1991, but not named until 2015 after the discovery of better holotype material; a sixth taxon with polydactyly similar to that found in the earliest tetrapods was partially described in 2003, but has yet to be fully described or named).